justinthareja/gravy-rainbow/README.md

 - [DONE] ability to send email
 - [DONE] some scheduling process

-  /*
 every day:

-  grab a random word that hasn't already been sent
-    initialize a words table with a sent flag, either true or false extend into a word obj with  part of speech and definition added generate an html template for the body of the email with the word obj generate mailOptions (can be multiple) send a mail with each set of mailOptions
+[DONE ON DB]grab a random word that hasn't already been sent initialize a words table with a sent flag, either true or false extend into a word obj with  part of speech and definition added generate an html template for the body of the email with the word obj generate mailOptions (can be multiple) send a mail with each set of mailOptions

-  */